wikimedia/operations-software-acme-chief/README.md

-# Certcentral
+# acme-chief

-Certcentral is a Python 3 application that is to be used to centrally request configured TLS certificates from ACME servers, then make them available to authorised API users.
+acme-chief is a Python 3 application that is to be used to centrally request configured TLS certificates from ACME servers, then make them available to authorised API users.
 The API is intended to sit behind uwsgi and nginx running TLS client certificate checking based on a private CA. It can support http-01 and dns-01 challenges.

-Certcentral itself consists of two parts:
+acme-chief itself consists of two parts:
-* The backend in certcentral.py, which is responsible for generating initial certificates and then replacing them with live ones from the specified ACME server.
+* The backend in acme_chief.py, which is responsible for generating initial certificates and then replacing them with live ones from the specified ACME server.
 * The API in api.py/uwsgi.py, which is responsible for taking requests from users, and distributing the certificates saved by the backend.